-In 1928 journalist and newspaper executive Keith Murdoch gave his 19-year-old bride, Elisabeth Greene, a small farm as a wedding present.
+In 1928, journalist and newspaper executive Keith Murdoch gave his 19-year-old bride, Elisabeth Greene, a small farm as a wedding present.
 Elisabeth loved the property at first sight, but Murdoch, a perfectionist, soon engaged leading design professionals to revitalise the modest weatherboard cottage and old-fashioned garden into a weekend retreat that was suitable for his family and for entertaining.

-Soon afterwards, whilst Sir Keith and Dame Elisabeth were travelling overseas, Harold Desbrowe-Annear designed an extension for the cottage; adding striking white pillars to the front of the home.
-Upon their return, Dame Elisabeth was distressed to find an ostentatious renovation and in the coming decades, set about ‘burying the house within the garden’.
+Soon afterwards, whilst Sir Keith and Dame Elisabeth were travelling overseas, Harold Desbrowe-Annear designed an extension for the cottage, adding striking white pillars to the front of the home.
+Upon their return, Dame Elisabeth was distressed to find an ostentatious renovation and in the coming decades set about ‘burying the house within the garden’.

 Percy Meldrum designed the stables, which were built during the Depression by local men, who had no other work at the time.
-Sir Keith had over-extended the budget with Desbrowe-Annear’s work but went ahead with the construction of the Stables in order to provide the men with much needed incomes.
-Upon construction the Stables become an instant focal point and settled into the landscape far more readily than the alterations made to the original house by Desbrowe-Annear.
+Sir Keith had over-extended the budget with Desbrowe-Annear’s work but went ahead with the construction of the Stables in order to provide the men with much needed income.
+Upon construction the Stables became an instant focal point and settled into the landscape far more readily than the alterations made to the original house by Desbrowe-Annear.

 In 1930, Sir Keith appointed Edna Walling to devise plans for new gardens; including a Walled Garden.
 Dame Elisabeth’s name is on the original plan but she was not consulted by Walling.
 Walls were built and specific trees planted, however an intended wall fountain was never constructed due to the lack of readily available water.